 - 1. Always treat each guest and fellow carers with dignity and respect. - 2.
-Be conscious of the fact that you are a role model and an ambassador for the Trust. - Never use language, make suggestions or offer advice which is inappropriate, offensive or abusive. - 4.
-A core element of the ethos of the Trust is inclusion. - Be conscious of the fact that we work with adults who have physical disabilities but don't necessarily have cognitive difficulties and must be treated and spoken to accordingly. - 6.
+Be conscious of the fact that you are a role model and an ambassador for the Trust. - 3.
+Never use language, make suggestions or offer advice which is inappropriate, offensive or abusive. - 4.
+A core element of the ethos of the Trust is inclusion. - 5.
+Be conscious of the fact that we work with adults who have physical disabilities but don't necessarily have cognitive difficulties and must be treated and spoken to accordingly. - 6.
 Never allow our guests and carers to use inappropriate language unchallenged. - 7.
 Always challenge and report potentially abusive behaviour. - 8.
 Never act in ways intended to shame, humiliate, belittle or degrade. - 9.
 Never let allegations a child makes go without being addressed and recorded. - 10.
 Favouritism is not acceptable, so be sensitive to the possibility of becoming overly involved or spending a disproportionate time with any individual or group of children.
 All are to be valued equally. - 11.
 Under no circumstances give alcohol, tobacco or illegal substances to guests under 18 years of age. - 12.
 Use only age appropriate media products and activities in working with children and young people. - 13.
 Sexually explicit or pornographic material is never appropriate and should not be shown to children/young people. - 14.
 Comments and jokes of a sexual nature which may give offence or could be interpreted as inappropriate are to be avoided. - 15.
-Never hit or otherwise physically assault or abuse a child. - 16.
-Never behave in a manner which could be seen as inappropriate or sexually exploitative. - 17.
+Never hit or otherwise physically assault or abuse a child.

+- 16. Never behave in a manner which could be seen as inappropriate or sexually exploitative. - 17.
 Never do things of a personal nature for children and young people, which they can do for themselves. - 18.
-Develop a culture where our guests can talk openly with our carers and ensure each guest knows what they can do if they feel there is a problem. - Do not engage in or tolerate any behaviour verbal, emotional, psychological or physical that may be construed as bullying. - 20.
+Develop a culture where our guests can talk openly with our carers and ensure each guest knows what they can do if they feel there is a problem. - 19.
+Do not engage in or tolerate any behaviour verbal, emotional, psychological or physical that may be construed as bullying. - 20.
 Never discriminate against or treat guests differently on the grounds of marital status, family status, age, race, religion, disability, sexual orientation, membership of traveller community, culture, political affiliation and/or views.
 Such behaviour is not acceptable. - 21.
 It is incumbent upon all carers not to engage in activities that would impair their ability to function fully as a carer.

-19. CODE OF BEHAVIOUR FOR GUESTS
+16. CODE OF CONDUCT FOR GUESTS

 - 1. Each person treats everybody with courtesy and respect. - 2.
 No one has permission to leave the group or hotel unless they have the permission of the group leader and are accompanied by two adult carers. - 3.
 All our guests are expected to participate fully in all the group activities organised by the group leader. - 4.
-Guests are not allowed enter the rooms of other guests. - 5.
-Guests are forbidden from purchasing any of the following: fireworks, knives or any such item which would present a risk at airport security. - 6.
-To ensure that we can properly look after the young people who travel with us parents/guardians or guests (over 18 years) are obliged to inform us if they (guests over 18) or their children suffer from any physical or emotional difficulties which may affect them during the pilgrimage/friendship weeks.
-(All information received will be treated with the strictest confidence. - 7.
-It is essential that name badges are worn at all times. - 8.
-The use of mobile camera phones/I pads is forbidden at all times in the bedrooms.
-Please discuss the use of mobile phones/I pads with the group leader. - 9.
-The taking of unauthorised substances or the consumption of alcohol by guests under 18 years is forbidden.
-Please discuss with the group leader.
+Guests are not allowed to enter the rooms of other guests. - 5.
+Guests are forbidden from purchasing any of the following: fireworks, knives or any such item which would present a risk to others. - 6.
+Identification must be worn at all times. - 7.
+The use of cameras/mobile camera phones/media devices is forbidden at all times in the guest's bedrooms and bathrooms.
+Please discuss the use of mobile phones/media devices with the group leader. - 8.
+The taking of unauthorised substances is forbidden and the consumption of alcohol by guests under 18 years is forbidden.